zuozhenggh/learning-library/solutions-library/oci-move-improve/lift-third-party-app/lift-third-party-app.md

     ![](./images/6.png "")

-### **Step 2: LAMP Stack Prereqs**
+### **LAMP Stack Prereqs**

-The LAMP stack stands for Linux, Apache, MySQL, PHP and SSH.
+1. The LAMP stack stands for Linux, Apache, MySQL, PHP and SSH.
 In this section we will verify your internet connection.

-Before installing any of the packages on the Ubuntu image on VirtualBox, make sure that you are connected to the public internet.
+2. Before installing any of the packages on the Ubuntu image on VirtualBox, make sure that you are connected to the public internet.
 Shut down the virtual machine, then disable/turn off any VPN applications/programs, then start up the Ubuntu Virtual machine.
 This will allow the Ubuntu Virtual Machine to download and install Linux packages.

-### **Step 3: Install MySQL5**
+### **Install MySQL5**

 1. Run this terminal(ctrl+atl+T) command to install MySQL:
     ```